AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxClipPreferences.rst

 host property indicates if a plugin is able to change the fielding of the output clip from the default.

-The default value of the output clip's fielding is host dependant, but in general,
+The default value of the output clip's fielding is host dependent, but in general,

 -  if any of the input clips are fielded, so will the output clip